yannickkirschen/console-arena/docs/index.md

 *[power of skill one] + [power of player one] - [power of skill two] - [power of player two]*

+When the result is positive, the user (player one) won the fight, otherwise the computer (player two).
 The absolute value of this result is subtracted from the loser's health.

 The main method (in `com.github.yannickkirschen.school.arena.Main`) controls everything.
 It reads the YAML file with all fighters, lets the user